Business Analysis Definition - Invensis Learning

 • Achieving greater efficiency

-• Modeling the entire organizations
+• Modelling the entire organizations

 • Identifying new opportunities